A message to prospective students, their families, and educators:

 Yale’s whole-person review process relies on a committee of admissions officers, faculty members, and college deans to make admissions decisions through discussion and deliberation.
 This system allows for maximum flexibility when considering applicants from all backgrounds and experiences.
-Our upcoming admissions cycles will be no different.

 Below are insights from our Admissions Committee for prospective students about some common areas of concern:

 Just as secondary schools take a diverse set of approaches to curricula and assessment during normal times, schools are taking a diverse set of approaches when responding to the pandemic.
 We expect that many transcripts will look different for at least some semesters.
 Regardless of your school’s decisions, we will work to understand your school’s unique context and will not penalize students whose transcripts lack letter grades.
 It may be helpful to know that Yale does not re-calculate or re-weight grade point averages to a uniform scale.

 We also recognize that many students’ personal circumstances may make it especially difficult to achieve at their typical academic level during this time.
 These considerations will also be part of our committee’s whole-person review.

 February 2022: In response to the ongoing disruptions associated with the COVID-19 pandemic, Yale will extend its test-optional admissions policy for an additional year.
 All applicants for undergraduate admission for fall 2023 enrollment may apply with or without ACT or SAT scores.